 (CIVILIZATION in the INDUS VALLEY – continued)

 These Indo-European speaking people had a hymn about creation.
-Like many other creation myths, theirs described the world as beginning with the kind of creation they understood: birth.
+It described the world as created, of course, by something they understood: birth.
 They believed that their father god, Dyaus Pitar, the embodiment of sky, had mated with his own daughter, the goddess that was earth.

-A later version of their creation theory was as follows:
+They were creative in their storytelling and a later version of their creation theory developed, as follows:

 In the beginning was nothing, neither heaven nor earth nor space in between.
 Then non-being became spirit and said: "Let me be!"
 He warmed himself, and from this was born fire.
 He warmed himself further, and from this was born light.